-Try 101: The Manifesto (or Saying Yes to a Life of Effort + Experimentation)
+Try 101: The Manifesto (or How to Say Yes to a Life of Effort + Experimentation)

 Click here for the full PDF — all 101 pages worth.
 (It’s free!
 Print it out, share it, give it away!)

-You can also click the PDF link in the TOC below if you want to cut to the chase and access the Try 101 syllabus, which comes complete with: a course reading list; a set of accessible and interdisciplinary creative practices; well over fifty prompts for writing journal entries, personal essays, stories, and poems; a slew of revision prompts for poetry and fiction; and a bonus list of 30 Things to Do If You’re Bored or Stuck.
+You can also click the PDF link in the TOC below to access the Try 101 syllabus, which comes complete with: a course reading list; a set of accessible and interdisciplinary creative practices; well over fifty prompts for writing journal entries, personal essays, stories, and poems; a slew of revision prompts for poetry and fiction; and a bonus list of “30 Things to Do If You’re Bored or Stuck.”

-A quick glimpse at the table of contents:
+A quick synopsis, by way of a table of contents:

 - Part I — Opening Salvo: Who I Am and How I Got Here